Universal Credit Help to Claim

 Universal Credit is a payment to help with living costs for working age residents.
 You may be able to get it if you are on a low income or out of work.

 Universal Credit has been rolling out across the UK for a few years and has now been rolled out across the Hart District for all new claims.

 Universal Credit Full Service is a single payment and will replace the following means tested benefits:

-However if you need to make a new claim or have a change in circumstances then you will need to apply for Universal Credit .
-If you think this applies to you go to https://universal-credit.service.gov.uk and input your post-code, to check when you will be able to claim.
-Some residents can apply now whilst others will only be able to do so from October/November this year.
+However, if you need to make a new claim or have a change in circumstances then you will need to apply for Universal Credit .
+If you think this applies to you, we can support you with our Help to Claim service.

 Universal Credit Enquiry Form: